黑料大事

 Mr Collins also said the 黑料大事 was disappointed at the Coalition’s plan to freeze further changes to the National Construction Code (NCC) for 10 years.

-insurers’ responses to 2022 major floods claims, and recommended changes to building codes to boost flood resilience.
+“Just last week the House Standing Committee on Economics released its report on the inquiry into insurers’ responses to 2022 major floods claims, and recommended changes to building codes to boost flood resilience.
 It would be a shame if important reforms to the NCC to better address issues like flood and bushfire were barred given the serious impacts of our changing climate,” he said.

 For further information, please contact: